DataAccess2020/YT-API/README.md

 # Youtube communication of Italian political parties

-*If we analysed the verbal communication in the YouTube videos published by the major Italian political parties, what differences would we find?
+*If we analysed the verbal communication in videos published by official YouTube accounts for the major Italian political parties, what differences would we find?
 I used the APIs **YouTube Data API v3** and **Watson Natural Language Understanding** to find out.*